 2. The item has been renewed or has become overdue.
 In these cases the items are subject to immediate recall.

-3. The item belongs to the Art & Architecture Library or the Law Library.
-Library users may recall Art & Architecture Library and Law Library items from other users.
+3. The item belongs to the Kranzberg Art & Architecture Library or the Law Library.
+Library users may recall Kranzberg Art & Architecture Library and Law Library items from other users.
 A recall will shorten the due date.
-In most cases, users are guaranteed to have Art & Architecture Library and Law Library items for 14 days, unless needed for course reserves.
+In most cases, users are guaranteed to have Kranzberg Art & Architecture Library and Law Library items for 14 days, unless needed for course reserves.